Noah-R/Stock-Evaluator/README.md

 ---

 Short term to do:
-    - Run fetcher for last few missing files
-    - Figure out which files return 404
+    - Handle JSON with multiple entries from same year
+    - Cleanup try/excepts
-    - Build out dataset of examples with complete data
+    - Refetch problem data
+        - ABNB balance-sheet-statement
-    - Cleanup todos
+        - LRCX
     - Get all market capitalizations on consistent date